jfollenfant/mongodb-sharding-docker-compose/README.md

     $ ./up.sh

-Then you should be able to log into the cluster:
+:tropical_drink: Then you should be able to log into the cluster:

     $ docker exec -it mongodbdocker_mongo-router-01_1 mongo
     MongoDB shell version v3.4.2